revrt.RouteFinder#

 - Yields:

 tuple– A tuple representing the route finding result for a single path definition.
 The first element is the route definition ID (as given in the input) and the second element is a list of path routing results.
-Each result is a tuple where the first element is a list of points that the route goes through and the second element is the final route cost.
+Each routing result is a tuple where the first element is a list of points that the route goes through, the second element is the final route cost, and the third element is a list containing the names of any soft barriers dropped to obtain that specific path.
 The result list will contain multiple tuples if the path definition had multiple starting points.
-An empty list will be returned if no paths were found from any of the starting points to any of the ending points.
+An empty list will be returned if no paths were found from any of the starting points to any of the ending points (even with soft barriers dropped).
 This generator will yield one tuple per path definition.
 Order is not guaranteed, so use the route ID input to match results to inputs.

 Methods